 To date, we have not generated significant revenue from outside of the U.S. and Canada, but we have expanded operations outside North America as we ramp up to provide services in certain countries internationally.
-For example, our subsidiary Voxter Communications, Inc. ("Voxter") operates in Canada, and its customers have operations in Canada and certain other countries outside of the U.S. The future success of our business will depend, in part, on our ability to expand our operations and customer base worldwide.
+The future success of our business will depend, in part, on our ability to expand our operations and customer base worldwide.
 Operating in international markets requires significant resources and management attention and will subject us to regulatory, economic and political risks different from those in the U.S. Because of our limited experience with international operations and developing and managing sales and distribution channels in international markets, our international expansion efforts may not be successful.
 In addition, we will face risks in doing business internationally that could materially and adversely affect our business, including: